paulrouget/servoshell/README.md

 This is a sandbox project.
 Prototyping and experimenting with embedding Servo.
 The code compiles and run, but it's messy and memory management is non existent.

-It requires a patched version of cocoa-rs and servo.
+It requires a patched version of Servo.
 See Cargo.toml.

 Create the dot-app with: [`cargo bundle`](https://github.com/burtonageo/cargo-bundle]).